 Communication, Internet, and cellphone in Martinique

-English, Spanish and Portuguese are the main languages spoken in Martinique.
+English, Spanish and Portuguese is the main languages spoken in Martinique.
 The local cell phone networks are SFR, Orange, and Digicel.
-SIM cards widely available and coverage is generally pretty good.
+SIM cards are widely available and coverage is generally pretty good.

 Snowbird locations in Martinique

 - Fort-de-France: It is said to have one of the most beautiful bays in the world.
 High rise on the marina, this is the perfect place to take in Martinican city life with high design interiors, delicious food, and plenty of amenities.
 Snowbirds can enjoy picturesque views over breakfast, and see the city's famed hills dotted with colorful houses.
 They're also close to delicious restaurants and cultural sites like Le Savane (Martinique's equivalent to Central Park) Jardin Balata if they want to discover exactly why Martinique is called the Isle of Flowers.